Koldar/pmake/README.md

 The application will first invoke `clean` and then `build` functions.

+# Documentation

+To see the online documentation, please see [here](https://pmakeup.readthedocs.io/en/latest/)

+# Repo structure

+- plugins: contains a set of folder where pmakeup plugins I have made are placed
+- pmakeup: main source pmakeup code repository
+- tests: tests for pmakeup project
+- docs: source code of the documentation of pmakeup
+- images: some images in pmakeup
+- examples: contains some examples to let you start in writing pmakeup scripts
+- `PMakeupfile.py` script allowing you to build and upload to pypi pmakeup code

 # For the developer

 This section is useful for the contributors.